 - You should own your home or have a rental that allows large dogs.
 If you rent, we will need a copy of your lease or a letter from your landlord which states greyhounds are allowed in your home.

-- Your other dogs and cats must be spayed and neutered (dogs being shown or bonafide breeders are excepted; we will ask to see titles/contracts.)
+- Your other dogs must be spayed and neutered (dogs being shown or bonafide breeders are excepted; we will ask to see titles/contracts.)
 All pets in the household must be current on vaccinations.

 - No children under 12 years of age can be in the household.

 - Your county or city pet limits should not be exceeded (please check this by calling your county animal control office.)

 - You must be able to take on the financial responsibility of owning a dog.

 - The adoption fee is $500 per retired racing greyhound.